Doctor Manhattan: Personality

 His meddling with the DC Universe to satisfy his curiosity shows extreme apathy.
 He has altered the timeline so much, that several events and people were altered or wiped out.
 However, thanks to the Convergence, Wally West and Superman, much of the damage was undone, though Manhattan wasn't deterred from continuing his experiment.
-He erased the Golden Age by preventing Alan Scott from getting his powers and helping form the JSA; no JSA to inspire Clark to be Superboy meant no Legion existed either.
+He erased the Golden Age by preventing Alan Scott from getting his powers and helping form the JSA, in the process erasing the Legion of Super-Heroes as well.
 He remained indifferent to a survivor who avoided erasure.

 In the last Watchmen issue, Manhattan claimed that "nothing ends" despite Ozymandias succeeding in his plan for world peace.
 But in Doomsday Clock, Manhattan withdrew from what he previously said after witnessing the DC Universe's citizens losing their faith in their heroes, now affirming that "everything ends".
 His sole interest was in the moment Superman was to punch at him; a moment he couldn't see past.
 In irony, Manhattan was the antithesis of Superman, being a human who had lost all senses of humanity; while Superman was an alien who embodied the best of humanity.

 When the foretold moment came, Manhattan revealed he was responsible for erasing Superman's loved ones; however, he was shocked that the punch was meant to knock away a villain behind him.
 Superman sought only to help and be better, which Manhattan saw as the answer; the entire DC multiverse created new worlds for Superman to be born in every era until the 31st century, when his ideals brought peace.

-After resorting to the JSA and Legion, Manhattan decided his world and multiverse could use someone like Superman, but Manhattan himself was too detached from his humanity; so, he would need to raise a child and impart his powers to him.
-To this end, he raises Clark Maez, Mime, and Marionette's son, before leaving him to be adopted by his former teammates.
+After restoring the JSA and Legion to existence, Manhattan decided his world and multiverse could use someone like Superman, but Manhattan himself was too detached from his humanity, so he would need to raise a child and impart his powers to him.
+To this end, he raises Clark Maez, Mime and Marionette's son, before leaving him to be adopted by his former teammates.

 Powers and abilities

-Jon is the only character in Watchmen to possess superpowers.
+Jon is the only character in Watchmen to possess superpowers, save for the existence of psychics (none of whom engage in costumed heroics).

 Throughout Watchmen, he is shown to be absolutely powerful and invulnerable to all harm; even when his body is disintegrated, he can reconstruct it in a matter of seconds and remains unharmed.
 He is capable of altering his size depending on his needs, for example, reconstructing himself in a much bigger form.
 He can hurl huge objects effortlessly with his hands.
 He is also unable to exhaust himself.
 Jon has complete awareness of and control over atomic and subatomic particles.
 He is also an omnikinetic.
 He does not need air, water, food, or sleep, and is immortal.
 He can teleport himself and others over limitless distances.
 He is capable of true flight, although he uses only levitation in most of his appearances.
 Due to his perception of time, he sees the past, present, and future simultaneously.